divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 percentile RTT to avoid storing all RTT samples in memory.
 The ``maxTimeMS`` field MUST be appended after all blocking work is complete.

-After wire message construction, drivers MUST check for timeout expiration before writing the message to the server.
-If the timeout has expired, drivers MUST return the connection to the pool and raise a timeout exception.
+After wire message construction, drivers MUST check for timeout before writing the message to the server.
+If the timeout has expired or the amount of time remaining is less than the selected server's 90th percentile RTT, drivers MUST return the connection to the pool and raise a timeout exception.
 Otherwise, drivers MUST set the connection’s write timeout to the remaining ``timeoutMS`` value before writing a message to the server.
 After the write is complete, drivers MUST check for timeout expiration before reading the